Skip to main content

 Don’t forget to subscribe to The Digital Project Manager newsletter for more on implementing agile.

 Michael is the Director of Product at Float, the resource management platform to plan your team’s best work.
-A forward-thinking, people-focused product leader, Michael brings vast experience helping teams build digital products for over 50 enterprises, small business, and startups across numerous industries.
+A forward-thinking, people-focused product leader, Michael brings 10+ years of experience helping teams build digital products for over 50 enterprises, small business, and startups across numerous industries.
 As a product manager, agile coach, and technologist, he enjoys helping teams improve their collaboration to analyze and solve complex problems.
-Married to a Greek, Michael enjoys spending time with his family in a “My Big Fat Greek Wedding” fashion.
-At home in the states, they’re always hunting for the best gyros.
-Michael also enjoys developing his photography skills on the side.